kldtz/static-site/private/content/posts/fretboard-diagram-creator/index.md

 * Click *Reset* to **reset** your diagram and start from scratch.
 * Enter *start* fret and *end* fret to **display a different part of the fretboard**.
 Changes outside of the displayed part are kept until the diagram is reset.

 Remember that all of this only runs in your browser, so be careful about refreshing the page.
 Implemented in plain JavaScript, without dependencies.
 Example diagrams can be found [here](/posts/fretboard-diagram-creator/modes.html).
+Comments are on [Reddit](https://www.reddit.com/r/musictheory/comments/kows26/a_simple_online_tool_for_creating_guitar/).

 <script src="/apps/fretboard-diagram-creator/fretboard.js?version=2"></script>